LegacyModdingMC/UniMixins/README.md

 ## Contributing

-When editing the source code of modules, please document your changes in the [CREDITS](CREDITS) file.
+When editing the source code of modules, please document your changes in the module's CREDITS file.
 This allows people to easily see what we have changed, and lets other developers know what changes they have to keep in mind when syncing with upstream.

 ### Useful commands